CryptoCaddy/web-app/README.md

 docker-compose up -d
 ```

-The server will take 3-5 minutes to fully start up, you can monitor its progress with this command
+The backend webapp server will likely take upwards of 30 seconds to fully start up, you can monitor its progress with this command
 ```
-docker logs -f $(docker ps -f name=webapp_web -q)
+docker logs -f $(docker ps -f name=webapp_backend -q)
 ```

 When the following line appears the server has started.
 Feel free to use CTRL-C to exit the previous command, it will not kill the server.